 As with setting up your laser, the first thing you will need to do is go to the A-G Control (CNTL) page and enter the LSS code.
-As with the Laser code, this defaults to 1688 but any four-digit code may be entered by first typing it into the scratchpad and then pressing OSB 17 (LSS).
+As with the Laser code, this defaults to 1688 but any four digit code may be entered by first typing it into the scratchpad and then pressing OSB 17 (LSS).

 After you have set the LSS code for the laser code you want the TGP to search for, return to the main A-G page and either slew or slave the TGP line of sight to the general area you want the TGP to search for the designation laser.
-With TGP as SOI and the TGP pointed to the target area, initiate LSS mode by pressing OSB 6 (labeled LSS) or DMS Right Long.
-Upon doing so, the TGP video image will freeze, and you will see the Situational Awareness Cue sweep back and forth as the TGP raster scans for the designation.
+With TGP as SOI and the TGP pointed to the target area, initiate LSS mode by pressing and holding the DMS long press to the Right.
+Upon doing so, the TGP video image will freeze and you will see the Situational Awareness Cue sweep back and forth as the TGP raster scans for the designation.